Futures Liquidated: Staggering $525 Million Wiped Out in One Hour as Crypto Markets Reel

 • Price Impact: This closure is a market sell (for long positions) or buy (for short positions) order, executed immediately, often at a worse price than anticipated.

-The table below illustrates typical leverage tiers and their associated liquidation risks:
+The table below illustrates typical apply tiers and their associated liquidation risks:

 Contextualizing the Volatility: A Market Primer